FranciscoMoretti/site/content/blog/pragmatic-programming-traits-for-web-development.md

 **Trait**: Asking questions

-**Example**: Explore libraries, ask yourself how things work, look at the implmentations.
+**Example**: Explore libraries, ask yourself how things work, look at the implementations.
 Find out how other people solved their issues.

 ### Critical Thinker